 The Hobart MONA Museum – Museum of Old and New Art – is highly rated as one of the top things to see in Hobart.
 Featuring both ancient masterpieces and contemporary art-forms, the collection belongs to Australian celebrity, David Walsh.
 Many of the displayed artworks are heavily themed in sex and death.

-Moorilla Estate Wine Tasting and Tour
+Moorilla Estate Wine

-The Moorilla Estate, a small, boutique winery founded in 1947, is located 15km north of Hobart on the banks of the Derwent River next to the MONA Museum.
+The Moorilla Estate, a small, boutique winery was founded in 1947.
+It is located 10 miles north of Hobart on the banks of the Derwent River next to the MONA Museum.
 The Moorilla winery tour, which is casual and entertaining, is led by enthusiastic tour guides.
-On our tour, we had a glass of sparkling wine in our hands before we even left the lobby.
-As we toured different sections of the winery, a bottle of what was appropriate for the story was opened and shared.
+On our tour, we had a glass of sparkling wine in our hands before we even left the lobby!

+As we viewed different sections of the winery, a bottle of what was appropriate for the story was opened and shared.
 During the tour, we poured directly from casks and barrels and finished off the afternoon with several more sips in the tasting room.

-Getting There: The Moorilla Winery sits next to the MONA Museum.
-Use the Hobart bus and transportation information listed above for the MONA Museum – as it is the same for the winery.
+Getting There: Use the Hobart bus and transportation information listed above for the MONA Museum.

 Rektango at Salamanca Arts Center Courtyard